 Tenure & Promotion

-It is important that the recommendations be as detailed and current as possible because they are the basis on which decisions are made by the various University administrators and committees.
+The recommendations should be as detailed and current as possible since they are the basis on which decisions are made by University administrators and committees.

 Please put the tenure packets in the following order:

-- A. Items 1-6 below should be addressed by the Chair or Dean (if school not organized on a departmental basis) and sent as a formal memorandum to the Vice Chancellor for Academic Affairs.
+Items 1-4 below should be addressed by the Chair (or Dean if your school is not organized on a departmental basis) and sent as a formal memorandum to the Provost and Vice Chancellor for Academic Affairs.
 A separate memorandum must be submitted for each person.

-- 1. Dean’s final recommendation.
+- Dean’s final recommendation.
 Include the judgment of the departmental or college advisory committee.
-Give specific recommendation of action to be taken.
+Give specific recommendations of action to be taken.

-- D. List of all available additional materials for review.
-Materials to be maintained in the Dean’s office.
+- List of all available additional materials for review.
+Table of contents from materials folder.